logo

 Delaware Medical Imaging Schools

-We have designed the following table to allow you to view information on the two campuses offering the only not-for-profit radiologic technology and medical imaging program in Delaware.
-You should check with the Office of Radiation Control (ORC) to ensure that the program you are considering will meet licensure requirements.
+The following table allows you to view information on the two campuses offering the only not-for-profit radiologic technology and medical imaging program in Delaware.
+Check with the Office of Radiation Control (ORC) to ensure that the program you are considering will meet licensure requirements.

 School NameAssociate’s Imaging ProgramBachelor’s Imaging ProgramGraduate Imaging ProgramNational AccreditationCompletion Rate2Credential Exam Pass Rate2Job Placement Rate2Net Price1